bitcoin-si/Bitcoin-association-Slovenia-Token-BAST/README.md

 # Markets

-Vote for BAST listing on Bololex exchange https://bololex.bitcoin.si (you need to connect/link your Telegram account to vote)
+* Vote for BAST listing on Bololex exchange https://bololex.bitcoin.si (you need to connect/link your Telegram account to vote)
+* Vote for BAST listing on SatoExchange https://www.satoexchange.com/register/?ref=oyhhtg6a (5 free votes per month after you make at least one deposit and a trade)

 # Social and web